wp-plugins/f2-tag-cloud-widget/readme.txt

 Added new options, to set padding between individual tags, and also to set the horizontal alignment of the tags within the cloud.

+= 0.3.1 =
+Minor bug fix for a mis-applied filter - many thanks to Luca for spotting it!

 == Upgrade Notice ==

 = 0.2.0 =